 When it comes to funding long-term care, users will generally fall into one of three categories.
 There are those whose care is funded by the local authority, those who pay for it themselves, and those whose care is funded through a mix of both options.

 Unsurprisingly, what category a person may find themselves in is largely down to their requirements.
 Research conducted by healthcare specialist Laingbuisson found that the cost distinction between those who are in independent care homes is very different from those who receive domiciliary care.

-In 2016, there were 392,000 people in independent care homes and 44 per cent were covering the costs themselves – up from 40 per cent in 2007.
-According to recent figures from the United Kingdom Homecare Association, only 25 per cent of people receiving domiciliary care paid for it privately.
+In 2016, there were 392,000 people in independent care homes and 44% were covering the costs themselves – up from 40% in 2007.
+According to recent figures from the United Kingdom Homecare Association, only 25% of people receiving domiciliary care paid for it privately.

 The distinction is important because it highlights the difficulty of planning for long-term care.
 The main problem is that it represents a possibility and not a certainty.
 Any plan for retirement will require a pension as standard but this is not the case for social and health care.
 This is further complicated by the fact a person may not know in advance what they should be budgeting for.
 What is clear is that the onus is increasingly on the individual to meet some or all of the expense.

 The sums associated with funding social care are significant.
 For example, independent charity the Health Foundation revealed that around one in 10 people, at age 65, face future lifetime care costs of more than £100,000.
 There is additional evidence that even those who have incorporated social care funding into their long term financial plan are at risk of underestimating the requirements.